 AWS hosts a variety of public data sets that anyone can access for free.

 Previously, large data sets such as the mapping of the Human Genome required hours or days to locate, download, customize, and analyze.
-Now, anyone can access these data sets and analyze them using Amazon EC2 instances or Amazon EMR (Hosted Hadoop) clusters.
+Now, anyone can access these data sets via the AWS centralized data repository and analyze them using Amazon EC2 instances or Amazon EMR (Hosted Hadoop) clusters.
 By hosting this important data where it can be quickly and easily processed with elastic computing resources, AWS hopes to enable more innovation, more quickly.

 Click here for the detailed list of available data sets.
 Here are some examples of popular Public Data Sets:

 - Landsat on AWS: An ongoing collection of moderate-resolution satellite imagery of all land on Earth produced by the Landsat 8 satellite

 - NASA NEX: A collection of Earth science data sets maintained by NASA, including climate change projections and satellite images of the Earth's surface

 - Common Crawl Corpus: A corpus of web crawl data composed of over 5 billion web pages